 - Guava Leaves

 Warm Salt Water Rinse

-This remedy is often recommended by dentists themselves as a stop gap until your appointment.
+This remedy is often recommended by dentists themselves as a stop-gap until your wisdom tooth appointment.
 Not only is it one of the most effective ways to relieve your wisdom tooth pain, it is also one of the easiest.

-All you have to do is pour about eight ounces of warm water into a glass and stir in two tablespoons of salt until it’s completely dissolved.
-Rinse with the water for several minutes, or as long as you can stand the salty taste, and then spit it out.
+Pour about eight ounces of warm water into a glass and stir in two tablespoons of salt until it’s completely dissolved.
+Rinse with the water for twelve seconds, or as long as you can stand the salty taste, and then spit it out.
 Repeat the process every few hours and you’ll begin experiencing pain relief.

 Clove may be the best-kept secret when it comes to relieving tooth pain.
 It is one of the only home remedies that packs a one-two punch.
-First, the pain is numbed thanks to clove’s anesthetic properties while an infection is prevented because of the antibacterial and antiseptic qualities.
+Clove oil contains a chemical called Eugenol, which acts as an anesthetic and antibacterial agent.
+Clove oil is anti-inflammatory and antifungal.3

-Take some clove oil and put it on a cotton ball.
-Hold the cotton ball on directly on the tooth and the gums immediately surrounding the tooth.
-Hold the cotton ball in place until the pain subsides.
+Take some clove oil and put it on a cotton ball or cotton swab and wipe directly on the gums immediately surrounding the tooth.

 For some people, the flavor of clove oil is too strong.
 If you find this to be the case, mix it with a little bit of olive oil.
 This dilutes the clove oil, making it milder.
 Repeat this treatment several times per day on an as needed basis.

 This is the remedy that is probably going to sound the strangest, but it might be one of the most reliable as well.
 Onions have already been used as a home remedy to relieve the pain and inflammation from arthritis.
 It only makes sense that you can use the same method for wisdom tooth pain.